 Living with ME/CFS:

 Health Tools help you make wise health decisions or take action to improve your health.

-Doctors don't know what causes chronic fatigue syndrome (CFS).
-For many people, CFS symptoms start after a viral illness.
-In some cases, CFS seems to follow a major physical or emotional trauma or an exposure to toxins.
-But there is no single known cause of CFS.
+Doctors don't know what causes ME/CFS.
+For many people, ME/CFS symptoms start after a viral illness.
+In some cases, ME/CFS seems to follow a major physical or emotional trauma or an exposure to toxins.
+But there is no single known cause of ME/CFS.

 Other theories point to the immune system, glands and hormones, and family history.
 But again, there's not enough evidence to prove a solid connection.